Skip to main content

 • Velocity Potential: \(v_r=\frac{\partial \phi }{\partial r} v_{\theta }=\frac{\partial \phi }{r\partial \theta }\)

-This page titled 4: Potential Flow Basics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James Liburdy via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4: Potential Flow Basics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James Liburdy via source content that was edited to the style and standards of the LibreTexts platform.